 Assistance with Community-University Partnerships

 Partnerships are the heart of successful, sustainable, and impactful university-community collaborations.
-University Outreach and Engagement works to support the development of partnerships between MSU and the larger community by building relationships with community organizations, neighborhood coalitions, school districts, municipal organizations, state governmental agencies, and other groups eager to engage in scholarly work that addresses important social problems.
+University Outreach and Engagement works to support the development of partnerships between MSU and the larger community by building relationships with community organizations, neighborhoods, schools, government agencies, businesses, non-profit organizations, non-governmental organizations, and other groups eager to engage in scholarly work that addresses important social problems.

 In addition to developing their own partnerships, UOE staff connect with faculty and staff around the university to identify new opportunities for collaboration between the university and community and among university units.